-Regal Home Inspections specializes in Sellers Inspection.
-As a seller you may have lived in a house for decades.
-Raised a wonderful family and now you’re looking to downsize or relocate to a warmer climate.
-You think your house is perfect but in fact there may be some issues that the Buyer’s Inspector should find.
+Regal Home Inspections specializes in Monmouth County NJ Home Inspections for Sellers.
+As a seller, you may have lived in a house for decades, raised a wonderful family, and now you’re looking to downsize or relocate to a warmer climate.
+You think your house is perfect but in fact, there may be some issues that the Buyer’s Inspector should find.

 If you ask for a certain price for your house and you have a detailed inspection you can disclose that the price is set with the knowledge of the inspection.
 If you set a price THEN THE BUYER’S inspector finds these issues, you are in a price negotiation.

 Sometimes things that I may find are too expensive for you to repair but at least you can make sure the house is priced with that knowledge rather than receive a letter from the Buyer’s lawyer right before closing asking for a price concession.